 Redondo Beach, California

-The South Bay Craft Beer & Bikes Bar Crawl – SBCB&BBC for short (okay maybe the name doesn’t work as an acronym) – starts in one of the larger South Bay beach towns, Redondo Beach, located just north of Palos Verdes.
+The Marvin Braude Craft Beer & Bikes Bar Crawl – MBCB&BBC for short (okay maybe the name doesn’t work as an acronym) – starts in one of the larger South Bay beach towns, Redondo Beach, located just north of Palos Verdes.

 Here are some random facts about Redondo Beach that I found on Wikipedia just now:

 - Lia’s Dad grew up in Redondo Beach.
 Which isn’t really that interesting, but it does give us sort of half local’s cred, because Lia’s been coming here for her entire life to visit family.
 Also, her dad still knows the location of every Starbucks and surf shop in town.
 Yes, my father-in-law grew up surfing, too.
 We’re all California stereotypes here (although after this experience, Lia isn’t much of a surfer gal).